The Basics of a Legal Translation

 A legal translator must have in-depth knowledge of two or more legal systems

 Legal translation is rarely a straightforward literal affair of substituting words and phrases from one language into another.
-The two main aspects of legal translation that make it such a difficult and challenging profession is that the translator must be able to understand the legal terminology used in both the source and target languages as well as be acquainted with the nuances of the law in both countries where these two languages are used.
+The two main aspects of legal translation that make it such a difficult and challenging profession are that the translator must be able to understand the legal terminology used in both the source and target languages as well as be acquainted with the nuances of the law in both countries where these two languages are used.

 Knowledge of the law allows the translator to creatively adapt to references to legal terms in the document they are translating which have no immediate equivalent in the legal system of the country where the target language is prevalent.
 There may be no equivalent at all, in which case it is the translator’s responsibility to work around the differences posed.